 How To Make Pickles From Cucumbers or Most Other Vegetables

 The following recipe for how to pickle cucumbers will also work very well if pickling whole baby onions, cauliflower florets, green beans, garlic cloves, and pretty much ANY type of pepper.
 I know this because the man I watched pickle using this ratio pickled just about EVERYTHING he grew.
-I was not 'shown' how to execute this method, rather I watched for over a year before doing it myself.
+I was not 'shown' how to execute this method, rather I watched for over a decade before doing it myself.

 Quick pickling recipes are all over the internet.
 Some are super involved and others not so much.
 I've tried quick pickles Pioneer Woman style, several quick dill pickle recipes, a sweet pickled cucumber recipe, and even a quick pickle recipe from one of my Mom's old canning books.
 I always come back to this recipe because it's delicious, and super silly easy.

 First, you'll want to use hot water and mild dish soap to wash your jar.
 I am using an actual pickle jar with a half gallon capacity.
 It belonged to my Grandmother, and I am obsessed with that color green you see in my pictures.
 Wash out your jar and the lid and set aside to dry.
 NOTE: the inside of the jar MUST be dry before you fill it.

 Next, a top notch pickle brine need not be made with A-class ingredients.
 I do make pickles using apple cider vinegar, spice, and salt, yes.
 Just take my recipe for Cinnamon & Spice Pickled Red Onions.
 I go whole hog with those onions.